afsanamimii/Flight-Fare-Prediction-Using-Flask/README.md

 8.After Hyper parameter tuning the R2 score was improves to 81.52%

-7.The model was saved in a pickle file for the web app
+9.The model was saved in a pickle file for the web app

-8. The pickle file can be found in this location(https://drive.google.com/file/d/16vgalYKox9xh_xz760VDMQX4INkEVRTu/view?usp=sharing)
+10.The pickle file can be found in this location(https://drive.google.com/file/d/16vgalYKox9xh_xz760VDMQX4INkEVRTu/view?usp=sharing)